 While few podcast episodes focus on group therapy, the episodes below provide some useful, if perhaps unusual, discussions.

 Join Psych Central’s Support Groups for Mental Illness – What Are They? to understand the different forms support groups can take.

 Returning to Shrink Rap Radio, listen to the Group Projective Dream Work episode to hear about the host’s work with dream groups.

 Art therapy is an incredibly powerful technique for working through mental health issues in a safe environment.

 Used for emotional, behavioral, and mental health problems, the medium of art offers a practical means for communication and expression during psychoanalysis.

-The following podcasts provide interesting resources for ideas and approaches for incorporating alongside existing techniques and sessions.
+The following podcasts provide interesting resources for ideas, approaches, techniques, and sessions.

 1. Thirsty for Art